 We believe that sanctification as taught in the Bible is threefold.

 First, at salvation every believer is positionally sanctified in Christ (1 Corinthians 1:2).
-Just as Christ is set apart unto God, every believer is positionally set apart unto God as well (Ephesians 1:6, 2:6; Hebrews 10:10, 14; 12:10).
+Just as Christ is set apart unto God, every believer is positionally set apart unto God as well (Ephesians 2:6; Hebrews 10:10, 14).
 The moment a person believes on the Lord Jesus Christ, he or she is deemed to be perfect in God’s eyes.

+Second, a Christian is conditionally sanctified based on their daily walk of faith (1 John 1:7).
 The Christian life is lived by God’s enabling grace, based on the power of the Holy Spirit (1 Corinthians 15:10; 2 Corinthians 9:8, 12:9; Philippians 2:13, 4:13; Hebrews 13:20-21) and on the blessings and promises of God in Christ.

-As the believer consistently walks by faith (dependence on God and His provisions), the result is spiritual growth (2 Peter 3:18), Christ-likeness (2 Corinthians 3:18; Romans 8:29; Ephesians 4:13, 15, 24; 5:25-27; Philippians 3:7-11; Hebrews 5:12-13; 1 Peter 2:2), faithful obedience (Ephesians 5:1; 1 Peter 1:14) and fruitful service (John 15:1-7, Galatians 5:6, 22; Philippians 1:24-25).
-This progressive sanctification results in the abundant Christian life (John 7:39; Romans 15:13; 2 Corinthians 5:7; Galatians 2:20; Colossians 2:6; Hebrews 4:11, 11:6, 12:2; 2 Peter 1:2-4).
+As the believer consistently walks by faith (dependence on God and His word), the result is spiritual growth (2 Corinthians 5:7; Galatians 2:20, 5:6; Colossians 2:6; Hebrews 11:6; 2 Peter 3:18), Christ-likeness (2 Corinthians 3:18; Romans 8:29; Ephesians 4:13, 15, 24; 5:25-27; 1 Peter 2:2), faithful obedience (Ephesians 5:1; 1 Peter 1:14) and fruitful service (John 15:1-7, Galatians 5:22).
+This progressive sanctification results in the abundant Christian life (2 Peter 1:2-4).